April 10, 2013

 - “Laser Products; Amendment to Performance Standard,” RIN 0910-AF87

-- “Current Good Manufacturing Practice and Hazard Analysis and Risk-Benefit Preventive Controls for Food for Animals,” RIN 0910-AG10 (Regulatory Plan)
+- “Current Good Manufacturing Practice, Hazard Analysis, and Risk-Benefit Preventive Controls for Food for Animals,” RIN 0910-AG10 (Regulatory Plan)

 - “OTC Drug Review--Pediatric Dosing for Cough/Cold Products” RIN 0910-AG12

-- “Electronic Distribution of Content of Labeling for Human Prescription Drug and Biological Products,” RIN 0910-AG18
+- “Electronic Distribution of Prescribing Information for Human Drugs Including Biological Products,” RIN 0910-AG18

 - “Hazard Analysis and Risk-Based Preventive Controls,” RIN 0910-AG36 (Regulatory Plan)